gravplats/crowbar/README.md

 * Breaking change: the `BrowserContext` class has been renamed `HttpPayload`.
 * Breaking change: the `Browser*` classes (`Browser`, `BrowserResponse` etc) has been renamed `Client*` (`Client`, `ClientResponse` etc).
 * Breaking change: the parameter for the default HTTP payload settings is now an interface instead of a delegate.
 The use of a delegate forced a second initialization of the proxy.
+* Proper support for asynchronous action method.
+* Proper support for response headers.
+* Breaking change: the `ClientResponse.HttpResponse` has been moved to `Client.Advanced.HttpResponse`.
+Furthermore, the dependency on the HTTP response object has been removed from the properties in `ClientResponse`, e.g. the content type and the status code is read from the response of the HTTP worker request instead of the HTTP response collected during the request.

 v0.9.6